Watford Writers

 I joined Watford Writers in May 2019.
 I have written over 100 articles specialising in Art, Astronomy and History.
 I have also written for radio, newspapers and television; and worked for local radio.

-I have recently turned to writing historical fiction and resumed writing poetry.
+I have turned my hand to writing historical fiction and resumed writing some poetry.
+I am also a lecturer at West Herts College in Watford, teaching History of Art;

 Main writing interests: